dxmari/antd-js-datepicker/README.md

 This component requires no dependencies from Ant Design.

+## Installation

+You can view the demo here https://dxmari.github.io/antd-js-datepicker/

+## Notes
+Currently, this plugin only supports the Timepicker feature.
+However, Datepicker functionality will be added in the future.

 ### Steps to Use:
 1. **HTML**: Add the text input to your project.
 2. **CSS**: No need to add any styles.